Blog Contact Discover Vault →

 Initial setupMonths (manual migration)Weeks (AI indexes existing structure)

-The decisive advantage: AI document management requires no migration.
-Your documents stay where they are — SharePoint, network drives, Confluence, Salesforce.
+The decisive advantage: no migration.
+Documents stay where they are — SharePoint, network drives, Confluence, Salesforce.
 AI connects to source systems and indexes the existing corpus.
-No move, no data loss, no change management nightmare.
+No move, no data loss, no change-management nightmare.

 Typical use cases

 Technical documentation: Engineering drawings, inspection reports, maintenance manuals — automatically classified and searchable.
-Technicians find answers themselves instead of asking colleagues.
+Technicians find answers themselves instead of pulling colleagues away from their work.

-Contract management: Capture all contracts from email, SharePoint, and network drives, tag by term, notice period, and counterparty.
-Automate deadline monitoring.
+Contract management: All contracts captured from email, SharePoint, network drives, tagged by term, notice period, and counterparty.
+Deadline monitoring automated.

-Compliance documentation: ISO certifications, audit reports, policies — kept current automatically and instantly findable during audits.
-Relevant for EU AI Act compliance and GDPR.
+Compliance documentation: ISO certifications, audit reports, policies — kept current automatically, instantly findable during audits.
+Relevant for EU AI Act and GDPR.

-Knowledge transfer: When experienced employees leave, their documented knowledge remains accessible — through semantic search, not through the filename someone assigned 10 years ago.
+Knowledge transfer: When experienced employees leave, their documented knowledge stays accessible — via semantic search, not via the filename someone assigned 10 years ago.
 More on knowledge transfer when employees depart.

 How AI classifies documents — a live demo